theakman2/node-modules-webant/README.md

   webant --entry [path to entry script] [options]

 Options:
   --entry, -e             Path to entry script relative to current directory.
                           [Required, unless --useConfig flag is set].
   --dest, -d              Path to where compiled output will be written.
   --urlDest, -u           URL at which the path specified for '--dest' can be
                           reached.
   --postProcess, -p       Post-processing to apply to compiled javascript.
-Can be
+Can
-                     either 'compress' (compresses output), 'debug' (adds file and line numbers to output) or 'none' (no post-processing).
+                          be either 'compress' (compresses output), 'debug'
+                          (adds file and line numbers to output) or 'none' (no post-processing).

-  --requireBase, -r  Resolve require paths relative to the supplied directory
+  --requireBase, -r       Resolve require paths relative to the supplied
-                     instead of relative to the file containing the require.
+                          directory instead of relative to the file containing the require.
+  --defaultExtension, -D  Default extension to append to a require path when no
+                          extension is provided.
   --handlers, -H          Additional handlers to use.
-Can be set multiple times.
+Can be set multiple
+                          times.
 Example: -H coffee -H scss -H json --useConfig, -c         Path to a JSON configuration file which sets default options.
 If this option is set but no path is provided, the path is assumed to be './webant-config.json'.
-                     [Required, unless --entry option is provided].
-[Additional options override those found in the configuration file].
+[Required, unless --entry
+                          option is provided].
+[Additional options override
+                          those found in the configuration file].
   --version, -v           Show version.
   --help, -h              Show help.
 ```

 Example: